19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Maneuver.md

 ## How are maneuver's resolved?
 The 'attacker' proposes the maneuver / effect they would like to impose on the target ***instead*** of the damage and other effects (such as [Conditions](../Conditions/!Conditions.md)) of the attack.
 The target chooses whether to take the damage as normal, or suffer the effect of the maneuver.
 ## What kind of maneuver's can creatures do?
 A creature can propose any maneuver.
+However;
-However, if the maneuver is clearly better than the damage rolled, the target (either the PC, or the NPC as judged by the referee) will just choose to take the damage instead.
+- If the maneuver is clearly better than the damage rolled, the target (either the PC, or the NPC as judged by the referee) will just choose to take the damage instead.

+- If the maneuver is deemed impossible by the referee, the damage is taken instead.

 ## *Authors Note:*
-#### *Are there any limits?*
-*The referee should only allow maneuvers that are physically possible.*

-*For example, a player suggests a maneuver, "ok, instead of dealing damage I want to grant the enemy 3 wishes".
-Even though the creature would want the 3 wishes, the PC is obviously incapable of doing that, and so the creature simply takes damage.
-The referee can decline any maneuver that they feel would be impossible (it breaks the verisimilitude of the game).*

-*So, the players can suggest whatever they want, but they know if it's impossible it won't work.*

 #### *What is the narrative explanation?*
 *This may seem strange at first, "why does my opponent get to choose how I attack them?", but it actually helps increase the verisimilitude and engagement in combat once applied properly.*